Home| Items For Sale| Shops| Current Auctions| Auction Information| Auction Schedule| My Vervendi| Seller Registration| Bidder Registration (free)

 Inquire for Price

-It has dark spots and surface wears (as seen in the photos).
+It has dark spots, glaze crazing, rubbing of gold, surface wears and scratches (as seen in the photos).

 Conservatoire Sakura